Minimally Invasive Surgery

 Individuals' outcomes may depend on a number of factors, including but not limited to patient characteristics, disease characteristics, and/or surgeon experience.

 The demonstration of safety and effectiveness for the specific procedure(s) discussed in this material was based on evaluation of the device as a surgical tool and did not include evaluation of outcomes related to the treatment of cancer (overall survival, disease-free survival, local recurrence) or treatment of the patient’s underlying disease/condition.
 Device usage in all surgical procedures should be guided by the clinical judgment of an adequately trained surgeon.

 Medical Advice and Locating a Doctor

 Patients should talk to their doctor to decide if da Vinci surgery is right for them.
 Other options may be available and appropriate.
 Only a doctor can determine whether da Vinci surgery is appropriate for a patient’s situation.
 Patients and doctors should review all available information on both non-surgical and surgical options in order to make an informed decision.

 Surgeons experienced with the da Vinci system can be found using the Surgeon Locator.
 Intuitive Surgical provides surgeons training on the use of the da Vinci system but does not certify, credential or qualify the surgeons listed in the Surgeon Locator.

 Schedule an Appointment in San Jose, CA

-If you're in need of rectal cancer surgery and seeking an experienced surgeon who utilizes the latest and most minimally-invasive technology, contact Dr. Aaron Parrish today to schedule an appointment.
-Give our Los Gatos office a call at (408) 358-2868.
-We are located just a short drive from San Jose.
+If you're in need of colorectal surgery and seeking an experienced surgeon who utilizes the latest and most minimally-invasive technology, contact Dr. Aaron Parrish today to schedule an appointment.
+Give our San Jose office a call at (408) 358-2868.